 Genetics of the Merle Pomeranian

-MM: Merle dog from breeding a merle to a merle. ( MM merle Pomeranians have a high risk of health problems, including eye and hearing issues i.e. being blind and deaf.)
+MM: Double merle Pomeranian dogs from breeding merle to a merle. ( MM merle Pomeranians have a high risk of health problems, including eye and hearing issues i.e. being blind and deaf.)

-Mm: Merle dog with one non mere parent. ( For those wishing to breed merle Pomeranians this is the preferred mating).
+Mm: Merle pom dog with one non-merle parent. ( For those wishing to breed merle Pomeranians this is the preferred mating).

 mm: None merle dog.